tytydraco/yessleep/out/I_had_one_job_The_Door_That_Folded_Me.md

 This was in broad daylight which should have made the entire thing hilarious.
 Except as I continued staring at it.
 Trying to find a smile on my face.
 I began to realize that it wasn't trying to trick me to open the door for once.
 Instead, it was standing before me.
 Almost as if it were posing.
 As if to show me, that this was their true form.

 The hilarity of it all disappeared as I stared closer at the goat head.
 And looked into the black of its eyes.
-Thinking I saw the fear of its last moments in its eyes.
+Thinking I saw within them the fear of its last moments.
 But it was only my reflection.

 I backed away and sat on the couch.
 Wondering if the creature was still standing outside the door.
 I turned on the tv, because anything was better than this impending silence.